ThierryGautier/ROBOT_FRDM_KV31F/README.md

 - to check power supply of the battery (not operational)

 This part is developped in C with MCUXpresso IDE with merge of FRDM-KV31 package (SDK_2.6.0_FRDM-KV31F) and (SDK_2.9.0_FRDM-K64F-MULT2B.zip)

+The Software development kit SDK_2.6.0_FRDM-KV31F is used to develop embedded software with RTOS with add RTOS drivers required for this project.
-SDK_2.9.0_FRDM-K64F-MULT2B.zip is used to get Sensor fusion librairy
+The Software development kit SDK_2.9.0_FRDM-K64F-MULT2B.zip is used to get Sensor fusion librairy and bluetooth functionnality